Azure/app-service-linux-docs/HowTo/OpenAI/creating_intelligent_apps_net.md

 Semantic Kernel is an open-source SDK that enables you to easily develop AI agents to work with your existing code.
 You can use Semantic Kernel with Azure OpenAI and OpenAI models.

-To create the OpenAI client, weíll first start by installing Semantic Kernel.
+To create the OpenAI client, we‚Äôll first start by installing Semantic Kernel.

 1. To install Semantic Kernel, browse the NuGet package manager in Visual Studio and install the **Microsoft.SemanticKernel** package.
 For NuGet Package Manager instructions, see [here](https://learn.microsoft.com/nuget/consume-packages/install-use-packages-visual-studio#find-and-install-a-package).
 For CLI instructions, see [here](https://learn.microsoft.com/nuget/consume-packages/install-use-packages-dotnet-cli).